 Name Indication (SNI) addresses this issue by sending the name of the

 SNI is enabled by default on SUSE Linux Enterprise Server.
-In order to enable Name-Based Virtual Hosts for SSL, configure the server as described in Name-Based Virtual Hosts (note that you need to use port 443 rather than port 80 with SSL).
+To enable Name-Based Virtual Hosts for SSL, configure the server as described in Name-Based Virtual Hosts (note that you need to use port 443 rather than port 80 with SSL).

 IMPORTANT: SNI Browser Support

 SNI must also be supported on the client side.
-Although SNI is supported by most browsers, some browsers for mobile hardware as well as Internet Explorer and Safari on Windows* XP lack SNI support.
-See http://en.wikipedia.org/wiki/Server_Name_Indication for details.
+However, SNI is supported by most browsers, except for certain older browsers.
+For more information, see https://en.wikipedia.org/wiki/Server_Name_Indication#Support.

-Configure how to handle non-SNI capable browser with the directive SSLStrictSNIVHostCheck.
+To configure handling of non-SNI capable browsers, use the directive SSLStrictSNIVHostCheck.
 When set to on in the server configuration, non-SNI capable browser will be rejected for all virtual hosts.
-When set to on within a VirtualHost directive, access to this particular Host will be rejected.
+When set to on within a VirtualHost directive, access to this particular host will be rejected.